Skip to main content

 Nature-based solutions

-Nature-based solutions strategies that use natural processes and ecosystems to address societal challenges, such as climate change, biodiversity loss, and water security.
+Nature-based solutions are strategies that use natural processes and ecosystems to address societal challenges, such as climate change, biodiversity loss, and water security.
 These solutions harness the power of nature to provide benefits to both people and the environment.

 One aspect of nature-based solutions is Green Stormwater Infrastructure, which is a set of practices designed to decrease the negative effects of our built environment on our natural ecosystem.